This Twitter stream lists extracts from a series of article in the ‘Liverpool Echo’, all unquestioningly accepting the relentless bogeyman meme.

 And yet curiously feminists lobby for/support broad-brush public awareness campaigns in the case of domestic violence, sexual violence, sexual harassment/discrimination, etc. And although these are directed at the community generally, they still routinely imply that perpetrators/potential perpetrators are male, whereas in fact they are invariably either male or female.

 And to close off this discussion, just one example of the double-standard that invariably goes hand-in-hand with any feminist position on gender:

-Most public sector agencies, and many businesses, develop and enforce policies to guide their employees in the appropriate use of social media.
+Most public sector agencies, and no doubt many other organisations, develop and enforce policies to guide their employees in the appropriate use of social media.
 The focus of most such policies is to reduce the likelihood that employees will post something that compromises the organisation that they work for.
 Conversely, the main criticism of social media policies is their potential to muzzle employees from communicating freely with the public.

 A study commissioned by the Australian Electoral Commission recognised that “social media afford(ed) new opportunities for engaging citizens in democratic processes” (p8), but warned that sites can “become ‘digital enclaves’ or ‘echo chambers’ for small groups of like-minded citizens who dominate discussion.” (p29)

 Social media policies may make provision to block members of the public who post spam or abusive or threatening messages onto the Facebook page/Twitter stream/etc of the organisation in question.

 Few social media policies, however, seem to address the issue of whether staff are allowed to block/ban or remove posts in relation to members of the public who post material that is not offensive, but which may embarass the individual/organisation and/or promote or reflect alternative ideologies or belief systems.

 Granted, my research has been limited, but the sole exception I have come across thus far in the public sector is the ‘ACT Government Social Media Policy Guidelines‘.
 That policy includes the following clause: